jacobinmag/jacobin-core-functionality/readme.txt

 ### 0.4.12 February 14, 2018
 * Added DB performance functions

+### 0.4.11.1 February 15, 2018
+* Added function to delete first image from posts

 ### 0.4.11 February 12, 2018
 * User utilities to remove users based on role from network